Byron York

 Byron York (born December 5, 1955) is an American conservative correspondent, pundit, columnist, and author.

 Education

 York holds a B.A. from the University of Alabama at Tuscaloosa and an M.A. from the University of Chicago.

 Career

 York joined The Washington Examiner as chief political correspondent in 2009.
 He was previously a White House correspondent for National Review.
 He is also a syndicated columnist.
 Before working for National Review, York was a news producer at CNN Headline News and an investigative reporter for The American Spectator.

-He has also written for The Atlantic, The Hill, The Wall Street Journal, The Weekly Standard, and the New York Post.
-He has appeared on such programs as Meet the Press, The NewsHour with Jim Lehrer, The O'Reilly Factor, Meet the Press, Special Report, The Laura Ingraham Show, and Hardball with Chris Matthews, and has contributed occasional commentaries to National Public Radio.
-For a brief period in 2005 he was a contributing blogger at The Huffington Post.
-He has taken part in discussions with other media personalities at BloggingHeads.tv.
+York has also written for The Atlantic, The Hill, The Wall Street Journal, The Weekly Standard, and the New York Post.
+He has appeared on such programs as Meet the Press, The NewsHour with Jim Lehrer, The O'Reilly Factor, Special Report, The Laura Ingraham Show, and Hardball with Chris Matthews.